 Listening to music at work makes us more productive.
 With music flowing through us, we are quicker, less stressed, more creative, focused, even happier.
-Go music!
+Or so they say.

-The question on everyone’s mind is: can music really make you more productive?
+Can music really make you more productive?
+Is certainly appears so.

 In a study by Lesiuk in 2005, the results found that it wasn’t the music itself but rather the mood elicited by favored songs increased workload.
 Listening to a good old Summer classic would bring a smile to your face and make you want to work more.
 Everyone does less work when they’re in a mood, so throw on your preferred tune and enjoy the sound while working.

 Music in the Major Mode, or Key, Has Better Results

 The Lesiuk study also found that even background music can have a positive effect on performance.
 Music in the major mode (imagine happier keys) played in the background has better results than no music.

 Open Offices are Noisy Places, Music is an Escape

 Work in a loud office full of typing, photocopiers and gossip?
 In 2013 Nick Perham found these environments can ‘impair employees ability to recall information’.
 These types of background sounds can have a negative effect upon work.

 Jahncke et al studied the effects of workplace conversations being a negative influence on focus.
 48% of participants noted intelligible talking as being the sound which distracted them most.
 This highlights the negative effect lyrics could have.
 For tasks that don’t require verbal architecture, lyrics can have a positive or calming effect as found by Lesiuk.